WilliamMurray-research/1-dynamic_sky_wallpaper/docs/architecture.md

 - **weather overlays** → `weather`
 - **character animations** → `daily_state`

-### 5.3 Animation System
-Animations are frame sequences or sprite sheets:
+Animations are fixed frame sequences or sprite sheets.

-- morning coffee
-- sitting down to work
-- callisthenics
-- evening wave
-- campfire extinguish

-The renderer composites these frames on top of the base scene.

-Explore:
-- procedural renderer
-- animation system
+Given the same DSL + same base image → **the output PNG is identical**.

+---

+### 5.2 Generative Reference‑Image Mode (Non‑Deterministic)
+If the renderer uses a **reference image** and applies a **generative transformation** (e.g., diffusion‑based img2img), the output is **not deterministic**, even if:

+- the seed is fixed
+- the model is fixed
+- the scheduler is fixed
+- the prompt is fixed
+- the reference image is fixed

+GPU execution, floating‑point nondeterminism, and stochastic denoising introduce unavoidable variation.

+This mode is optional and explicitly non‑deterministic.

 ---